minsuk000/minsuk000.github.com/_posts/2016-04-26-welcome-to-jekyll.markdown

 ---
  The first post of this blog is about a comparison between Bayes model selection and the procedure based on shrinkage priors.
 Let's first start with a very simple example.

- Suppose that the data faewufhkasdlfkjlef
+ Suppose that the data faewufhkasdlfkjlef oijflejwalfjaliwjef

 $$y_i$$.